innerNULL/leveling-up/docs/papers/simple-unsupervised-keyphrase-extraction-using-sentence-smbeddings/README.md

     * Even we need fine-tune encoder model with domain specific, we do not need labeled dataset.

 ### Cons
+* It's based on text segmentation, for short text summarization scenario, it's hard to segment it into phrases.
 * When key-points in source document takes smaller amount of text, it's hard to retrive it based on semantic similarity with source document.
 * Key points are not necessarily highly related with full document.